calacademy/planetarium-showtimes-display-app/README.md

 ## Deploy Notes

 ### .elasticbeanstalk/config.yml for eb cli deploy
 This directory/file should be placed in project root.
-It can be found in team technical documentation for project.
+Zipped file for this asset can be found in team technical documentation for project.

 ```
 eb deploy